 Hard drives are the traditional type of storage found in laptops.
 They’re large, heavy, power-hungry, and slow.
 However, they’re also relatively inexpensive and offer much storage space.
 Hard drives are a good option if you need much data storage space but don’t care about speed.

 Solid-State Drives (SSDs) are the new kid on the block regarding laptop storage.
 They’re much faster than hard drives, use less power, and generate less heat.
 However, they’re also more expensive and typically don’t offer much additional storage space.
 SSDs are a good option if you need fast storage but don’t need much space.

 Flash drives are small, lightweight, and portable.
 They’re also relatively inexpensive and offer decent speeds.
 However, flash drives typically don’t offer as much storage space as hard drives or SSDs.
-Flash drives are a good option if you need portability and decent storage space but don’t need speed.
+Flash drive is a good external drive option if you need portability and decent storage space but don’t need speed.

 Secure Digital (SD) cards are small, lightweight, and portable, like flash drives.
 However, they’re typically used for storing data on devices such as cameras and smartphones.
 SD cards are a good option if you need portability but don’t need much storage space or speed.

 Another factor to consider is the storage capacity you want to add to your laptop.
 Storage capacity is measured in gigabytes (GB) or terabytes (TB).
 1 GB is equal to 1,000 MB, and 1 TB is equal to 1,000 GB.
 Hard drives typically have a capacity of 1 TB, while SSDs typically have a capacity of 250 GB to 1 TB.
 Flash drives and SD cards typically have a capacity of 16 GB to 64 GB.